petert360/js-basics/YDKJS-02-scope-and-closures-ch1.md

 ### Look-up types

-* LHS:  left-hand side of an assignment operator, meaning: "who's the TARGET of the assignment" [^1].
+* LHS:  left-hand side of an assignment operator, meaning: "who's the TARGET of the assignment" [^link-YDNJS].
 LHS look-up can be phrased as a CONTAINER look-up [^link-SO]
-* RHS:  right-hand side of an assignment operator, meaning "who's the SOURCE of the assignment" [^1].
+* RHS:  right-hand side of an assignment operator, meaning "who's the SOURCE of the assignment" [^link-YDNJS].
 RHS look-up can be phrased as a VALUE look-up [^link-SO]

 ### Example #1